quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 unless the stream state has transitioned to "Data Recvd" or "Reset Recvd" due to transmission and acknowledgement of other frames (see {{multiple-frames}}).

+## ENOUGH Frame

+Conceptually, the CLOSE_STREAM frame is a STOP_SENDING frame with an added Reliable Size field.

+ENOUGH Frame {
+  Type (i) = TBD,
+  Stream ID (i),
+  Application Protocol Error Code (i),
+  Reliable Size (i),
+}

+The ENOUGH frames contain the following fields:

+Stream ID:  A variable-length integer encoding of the stream ID of
+      the stream being terminated.

+Application Protocol Error Code:  A variable-length integer
+    containing the application protocol error code (see Section 20.2) that indicates why the stream is being closed.

+Reliable Size:  A variable-length integer indicating the amount of
+    data that requested to be delivered to the application even though the stream is reset.

 # Resetting Streams

 When resetting a stream, the node has the choice between using a RESET_STREAM